N7IW/Meshtastic/README.md

 **MeshTerminal.py**
 connects to a local node via WiFi and a remote node via Mesh.
 Implements a command line "chat" function between the two nodes.

+**MeshBatteryMonitor.py**
+monitors Telemetry packets from a remote node and displays the battery level and voltage.
+While waiting, it prints a line with a series of dots, adding a new dot each time any packet is received.
+This gives a confirmation that the local node is receieing packets.